9 Things You Should Know About Postpartum Exercise (and Probably Don't)

 One potential barrier to postpartum exercise is the fact that baby needs a place to be while you work out.
 Your days of grabbing your gym bag and heading out the door without a second thought are history.
 Now, you have three options: work out with baby (which often means your workout takes a backseat), pay for childcare (some moms are not comfortable with a stranger babysitting early on), or leave baby with your partner or another trusted family member or friend.
 This means your support system is key.
 "A disorganized family life where there is inadequate help is a big barrier to resuming exercise," says Dr. Nelson.

 Before becoming a mom, most female runners probably think they'll just load up the stroller and their annual half marathon schedule won't need to budge a bit.
 But there are some things to consider.
 First, do your research and make sure your stroller is actually built for jogging.
 (Believe it or not, there are strollers that have "jogging" in the name but aren't suitable or safe for jogging.)
 Just like any baby product, there are options in varying price ranges.
 But expect a jogging-appropriate stroller to set you back more than its non-jogging counterparts.

 In addition, Shirey says you should check with your baby's pediatrician and your jogging stroller's manufacturer to find out when your little one can safely tag along on a run.
 Most babies aren't ready until they're 6 to 8 months old.
 After all of the above, "They can be surprisingly challenging to push and get used to using," says Shirey, "so it's best to be patient, take it easy to start and focus on alignment/core strength while working with this extra resistance."
-(This Pilates stroller workout can be a great place to start.)

 8. Breastfeeding burns calories, but it's not a workout.